 Tom Malone was appointed as Acting Director of Regulation on 30 October 2018.
 He joined the Charities Regulator in August 2016 as Head of Compliance.
 Tom is responsible for leading the section in delivering on its primary objective: to monitor the compliance of charitable organisations with their legal obligations and to investigate any perceived breaches of said obligations.
 Prior to joining the Charities Regulator, Tom spent 10 years with the Office of the Comptroller and Auditor General conducting financial audits and value for money examinations.
 Tom is a fellow of the Association of Chartered Certified Accountants and holds a MSc in Strategic Management.

 Eamon Timmins joined the Charities Regulator in May 2017 as Head of Communications and Stakeholder Engagement.
 Prior to this he worked for 11 years with the older people’s charity, Age Action, initially as Head of Communications and latterly as Chief Executive.
 Eamon was a journalist for 19 years, working for national and regional titles including the Irish Examiner, The Irish Times and the Irish Independent.
 He studied journalism at the College of Commerce, Rathmines, and holds a Masters in Mass Communications from the University of Leicester.

 Ciara Cahill joined in August 2015 as Legal Advisor.
 She provides legal advice to the Registration, Compliance and Corporate Affairs functions of the Charities Regulator.
 She also manages the Charity Services function of the Charities Regulator.

-Here are some of the document and policies that inform the work of the Charities Regulator
+Here are some of the documents and policies that inform the work of the Charities Regulator: